The Contest: Production

-"The Contest" was written by Larry David.
-Kenny Kramer claimed that there actually was a contest which David and some friends of his held, although Kramer did not take part because he thought he could not win it.
-David won the contest, which lasted three weeks.
-When David considered using the idea for an episode of Seinfeld, he did not talk about it with Jerry Seinfeld for a considerable time, because he thought the episode was impossible for him to pitch.
-However, Seinfeld thought it was not offensive.
+"The Contest" was written by Seinfeld co-creator Larry David.
+According to Kenny Kramer, David really did make such a wager with friends, winning by holding out for three weeks, while Kramer sat out because he thought he could not win.
+David had pitched script ideas to Jerry Seinfeld many times while passing over this particular one, believing it would be rejected.
+However, when he finally offered the idea, Seinfeld had no objections.

 The original script was not revealed until the night before the cast read-through.
 The first version written by David was not as clean as the one later broadcast.
-The note from the censor claimed that David should not use the word "masturbate".
+The note from the censor claimed that David should not use the word masturbate.
 Seinfeld decided it would be better to remove any references to what George actually did.
 Seinfeld claimed that what was noteworthy about "The Contest" was the "dovetailing" of the stories.
-He claimed that it probably would have been possible to have used the word "masturbation" in the episode (in "The Ticket"—an earlier episode in the same season—George says "you must have a good story; otherwise, it's just masturbation") although it would have probably ended up not being as funny.
-Part of the opening scene of the episode contains some of the script originally written for "The Seinfeld Chronicles", the pilot episode.
+He claimed that it probably would have been possible to have used the word masturbation in the episode (in "The Ticket"—an earlier episode in the same season—George says "you must have a good story; otherwise, it's just masturbation") but that this would not have been as humorous.
+Part of the opening scene was originally written for "The Seinfeld Chronicles", the series' pilot episode.

 "The Contest" is the first episode to feature Estelle Costanza, George's mother, as an on-screen character.
 Estelle Harris, who played the character, had not seen Seinfeld before she auditioned; her son told her about the audition.
 The cast and crew commented positively on the similarity in appearance between Harris and Jason Alexander, as it made it more believable that their characters could be related.
 Rachel Sweet has a cameo role in this episode as George's cousin Shelly.
-She appears in the scene with George and his mother in the hospital.

-There are two deleted scenes in "The Contest".
-One features Joyce—the teacher of Elaine's fitness class—in the opening scene talking to Elaine, Jerry, and Kramer.
-The second features George and Estelle Costanza in the hospital, where the female patient has been moved to the room next door after Estelle complained about her nakedness.
+In a deleted scene, before George arrives at Monk's in the opening, Joyce, Elaine's friend, invites her to aerobics, but Elaine does not offer Joyce a seat after an awkward silence.
+In a second deleted scene, George brings a sandwich as an excuse to visit his mother once more, but the sponge-bathing patient has been moved out due to Estelle's complaints.